Affine Springer Fibers and the Affine Matrix Ball Construction for Rectangular Type Nilpotents: Introduction

+is exactly the $S$-cell of type $\gamma$ where $N$ is a regular semi-simple nil-element of type $\gamma$.
+Lusztig's conjecture is proved in the recent work of Finkelberg, Kazhdan and Varshavsky \cite{finkelberg2020lusztig} in general type.
+They use the affine Springer resolution and families of Springer fibers, but here we focus on a single affine Springer fiber.
+Also Lawton \cite{Lawton} showed that in type $\tilde{A}$, the two-sided cells and the $\tilde{S}$-cells coincide.

+It follows directly from \cite{finkelberg2020lusztig} and results in this paper that the $S$-cells and the two-sided Kazhdan-Lusztig cells agree in type $\tilde{A}$ and for rectangular type, which also coincides with $\tilde{S}$-cells by \cite{Lawton}.
+The general relationship between $S$-cells and two-sided cells is still unknown, and we leave this for future investigation.

-In this paper, we study the irreducible components of the affine Springer fiber $\mcF l_{N}$ in type A for the regular semi-simple nil-element $N$ of rectangular type $(l^m)$, generalizing the work of type $(1^n)$ in \cite{boixeda2019fix,yuganyou,Boixedathesis}.
-We prove Lusztig's conjecture in the rectangular case and moreover, obtain a similar result compatible with the Kazhdan-Lusztig cell structure as Steinberg and van Leeuwen.
-Namely, we establish a bijection between pairs of irreducible components modulo common translations with $\Omega_{(l^m)}$, which are triples $(P,Q,\rho)$ of rectangular-type and $\rho$ is not necessarily dominant.
+In this paper, we focus on type $A$ and $N$ is of rectangular type $(l^m)$, and study the relationship between relative position and the two-sided, left and right cells instead of $S$-cells, giving an affine generalization of Spaltenstein, Steinberg and van Leeuven's results in the finite case.
+The special column type $(1^n)$ is presented in \cite{boixeda2019fix,yuganyou,Boixedathesis}.
+Namely, we use affine matrix ball contruction to establish a bijection between pairs of irreducible components modulo common translations with $\Omega_{(l^m)}$, which are triples $(P,Q,\rho)$ of rectangular-type and $\rho$ is not necessarily dominant.
 This is given in the following commutative diagram:

-The natural conjecture is that for regular semi-simple nil-element $N\in\mathfrak{sl}_n(\mbC((t)))$ of general type $\lambda\vdash n$, we still have a bijection from the components pair to the corresponding triples which is also compatible with the affine matrix ball construction.
+where $T(l^m)$ is the collection of tabloids of shape $(l^m)$, $\Psi$ is the inverse of the affine matrix ball construction, and $pr_i$, $i=1,2$, are the projections onto the first and second component respectively.
+It follows that the image of the relative position map $r$ is the two-sided cell of type $(l^m)$.
+Moreover, $r(pr_1^{-1}(C))$ (resp. $r(pr_2^{-1}(C))$) is a right (resp. left) cell for any $C \in \Irr(\mcF l_N)/\Lambda$, similar to the finite scenario.

 The rest of the paper is organized as follows.
 In Section 2, we review the affine matrix ball construction and the related combinatorics about the affine symmetric group.
 And in Section 3 we study the explicit structure of two-sided cell of rectangular type.
 Section 4 is a review of basics on affine Springer fibers and in Section 5 we study the geometry of the irreducible components of $\mcF l_N$ when $N$ is of rectangular type and calculate the relative position between any two irreducible components.
 Section 6 deals with the case of $n=2$ explicitly.
-The proof of the main theorem and Lusztig's conjecture in the rectangular case is presented in Section 7.
+The proof of the main theorem is presented in Section 7.
 In the appendix, we give diagrams of left Knuth classes containing $w_0^\lambda$ when $\lambda=(2,2),(3,3)$ and $(2,2,2)$.

 {\bf Acknowledgements.} The authors would like to thank Roman Bezrukavnikov for suggesting this problem and continuous discussions throughout the process.
 Also, the authors are grateful to Zhiwei Yun for many useful discussions.
 The first author also wants to thank Dongkwan Kim and Pavlo Pylyavskyy for a useful early discussion.